The OpenPlus scheme offers a flexible route onto a physics degree for students without standard entry qualifications.

 You'll spend around three years studying essential science modules with the Open University part-time.
 After successfully completing this programme you can transfer onto Year 2 of one of our full-time physics degree courses.

-Prepare for university-level study, even if you've never done physics before
+Start your university-level study, even if you've never done physics before

 Learn in your free time, at a pace which suits you